Heat death paradox: The paradox

-Solution
+Kelvin's solution

 In February 1862, Lord Kelvin used the existence of the Sun and the stars as an empirical proof that the universe has not achieved thermodynamic equilibrium, as entropy production and free work are still possible, and there are temperature differences between objects.
-Helmholtz and Rankine expanded Kelvin’s work soon after.
+Helmholtz and Rankine expanded Kelvin's work soon after.

 Since there are stars and colder objects, the universe is not in thermodynamic equilibrium, so it cannot be infinitely old.

 Modern cosmology

-The paradox does not arise in modern cosmology, which posits that the universe began in a Big Bang roughly 13.8 billion years ago – which is not long enough ago for the universe to have approached thermodynamic equilibrium.
+The paradox does not arise in the Big Bang or its successful Lambda-CDM refinement, which posit that the universe began roughly 13.8 billion years ago, not long enough ago for the universe to have approached thermodynamic equilibrium.
+Some proposed further refinements, termed eternal inflation, restore Kelvin's idea of unending time in the more complicated form of an eternal, exponentially-expanding multiverse in which mutually-inaccessible baby universes, some of which resemble the universe we inhabit, are continually being born.

 Related paradoxes

 Olbers' paradox is another paradox which aims to disprove an infinitely old static universe, but it only fits with a static universe scenario.
-Also, unlike Kelvin’s paradox, it relies on Cosmology rather than Thermodynamics.
-The Boltzmann Brain can also be related to Kelvin’s, as it focuses on the spontaneous generation of a brain (filled with false memories) from entropy fluctuations, in a universe which has been lying in a heat death state for an indefinite amount of time.
+Also, unlike Kelvin's paradox, it relies on cosmology rather than thermodynamics.
+The Boltzmann Brain can also be related to Kelvin's, as it focuses on the spontaneous generation of a brain (filled with false memories) from entropy fluctuations, in a universe which has been lying in a heat death state for an indefinite amount of time.